Andy-set-studio/stalfos.io/index.md

 ---
-layout: default
+layout: documentation-post
-title: Getting Started
-permalink: /getting-started/
+hidden_title: Stalfos home page
 ---

+## About Stalfos

+Stalfos is an open-source, skeletal front-end development starter kit.
+It provides a solid starting-point and framework for working with HTML, CSS and JavaScript.
+It also provides tools for working with images, fonts and SVG.

+Along with being a useful starter kit, Stalfos is completely modifiable and extendable which allows you to use it to create a powerful front-end development workflow.
+This is mainly because the core of Stalfos is [Gulp](http://gulpjs.com/) which provides a modular task based processing system.

+## Getting Started

-It is recommended that you use Stalfos as a base and not as a framework.
-Therefore the most straightforward way to get it running would be to:
+It's' recommended that you use Stalfos as a starting point and not as a framework.
+The most straightforward way to get it running is to:

 1. Go to the [Stalfos Github repository](https://github.com/hankchizljaw/stalfos)
 2. Download the latest version as a ZIP